 For more information on proper procedure for conducting research (including surveys) using human subjects please refer to the HRPP website.

 Responsible Conduct of Research (RCR)

 All respected graduate programs address aspects of responsible and ethical conduct of research and scholarly/creative activities in their curricula.
 To reinforce this, some funding agencies are requiring appropriate training and oversight in the responsible and ethical conduct of research for all students and postdoctoral researchers.
 The Animal Science Department has a plan in place to meet this expectation.
-Please review the RCRPlan-ANS2013.pdf and also the MSU_Institutional_Policy_for_Training_and_Oversight_in-the_Responsible_and_Ethical_Conduct_of_Research.pdf
+Please review the RCRPlan-ANS2013.pdf (also available on The Graduate School website) and also the MSU_Institutional_Policy_for_Training_and_Oversight_in-the_Responsible_and_Ethical_Conduct_of_Research.pdf